ahmedelnaqa/AWS/S3-Auto-Uploader/Using-AWS-DataSync/README.md

-You can copy and paste the entire block directly into a new README.md on GitHub.

-markdown
-# On‑Premises to AWS S3 with DataSync (KVM Agent on Linux Mint)
+# On‑Premises to AWS S3 with DataSync (KVM Agent)

-This project demonstrates how to automatically sync files from a local Linux Mint folder to an Amazon S3 bucket using **AWS DataSync** with a self‑deployed agent virtual machine running on **KVM**.
+This project demonstrates how to automatically sync files from a local Linux  folder to an Amazon S3 bucket using **AWS DataSync** with a self‑deployed agent virtual machine running on **KVM**.

 The setup is ideal for development, training, or small‑scale data pipelines where you want to evaluate DataSync without needing a dedicated VMware ESXi or Hyper‑V server.